 Routine maintenance depends on the type of installed steam trap and its operational application.
 For Example, A balanced pressure steam trap has an element that is designed such as, it can be replaced very easily.

-Changing internals of those on regular basis on a duration of 03 years or as per requirement might look like a wastage of time and material but this helps to run a trouble-free system.
+Changing internals of those on regular basis on a duration of 03 years or as per requirement might look like wastage of time and material but this helps to run a trouble-free system.
 This type of maintenance practice reduces trap checking with minimal loss of heat because of defective steam traps.

 Routine maintenance also includes cleaning and re-using pre-installed internal parts.
-This type of maintenance has to do on a regular periodic basis to lookout for internal parts and change it if this suspected to be damaged and found cost-effective.
+This type of maintenance has to do on a regular periodic basis to lookout for internal parts and change it if this is suspected to be damaged and found cost-effective.

 Replacement of Internal Parts